 After the wax is produced, it slowly makes its way through the outer ear canal to the opening of the ear.
 Then it either falls out or comes out during bathing.
 In most people, the outer ear canal makes earwax all the time, so the canal always has enough wax in it.

-In most cases, nothing needs to be done to remove earwax from kids' ears; regular bathing is typically enough to keep it at healthy levels.
+In most cases, nothing needs to be done to remove earwax from kids' ears; regular bathing is enough to keep it at healthy levels.

 If your child complains of ear discomfort and you see earwax in the ear, it's OK to wipe the outside of the ear with a washcloth.
 But it's important to not use a cotton swab, a finger, or anything else to poke inside the ear because of the risk of damaging the delicate ear canal and eardrum, or packing the wax in even further, which could cause infection.

-Ear candling has gained a lot of attention as a home remedy for earwax removal (and overall well-being), but doctors strongly advise against it because it hasn't been proved to be safe or effective.
+Ear candling has gained a lot of attention as a home remedy for earwax removal (and overall well-being), but doctors strongly advise against it because hasn't been proved to be safe or effective.
 In ear candling, one end of a cone-type device is inserted into the ear canal and the other end is set on fire, with the idea that the fire and the cone form a vacuum and extract the wax.
 But trying this at home means a high risk of burning the ear canal and possibly perforating or punching a hole in the eardrum, which can permanently damage hearing.

 Sometimes doctors will remove earwax if it's causing pain and discomfort or interfering with hearing, or to get a better view of the eardrum to check for problems.